-Current Dissolved Oxygen Levels IN LAKE TIPPECANOE
+Current Dissolved Oxygen Levels

-DATA SUMMARY: Lake Tippecanoe's oxygen layer was consistently thinnest toward the end of the summer, squeezing fish into a smaller space and forcing them into warmer water.
-The oxygen layer varied among all-sports lakes in the county (partially depending on the lake depth), and Lake Tippecanoe's oxygen layer was usually thicker.
+DATA SUMMARY: Oswego Lake's oxygen layer was often thinnest in the middle of the summer, squeezing fish into a smaller space and forcing them into warmer water.
+The oxygen layer varied among all-sports lakes in the county, but Oswego Lake's oxygen layer was usually thinner likely due to it being relatively shallow.